MarkVebeer/DisposeMail/README.md

 or use the combined command: `npm install && cd front && npm install && npm run build && cd .. && node main.js`
 The http server will be listening on port 80(you can change that in config.json).
 Make sure that your port 25 is accessible to receive mails

-# Run with docker 🐋 (not tested since the fork, if you ahve problems and you manange to fix the docker file make sure to PR)
+# Run with docker
+(not tested since the fork and changes, if you have problems and you manange to fix the docker file make sure to PR)
 1. git clone / download this repo
 2. run `docker compose up -d`